rackerlabs/support-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

     The expected output looks as follows:

         tomcat 0:off 1:off 2:on 3:on 4:on 5:off 6:off

-    M.  Because Tomcat is running on port 8080, ensure iptables will not interfere with connectivity.
+14. Because Tomcat is running on port 8080, ensure iptables will not interfere with connectivity.

-    N.  Test Tomcat by looking up the cloud server IP in the Rackspace Cloud Control Panel and opening the URL in a browser (for example, **http://<*ipAddress*>:8080/**).
+15. Test Tomcat by looking up the cloud server IP in the Rackspace Cloud Control Panel and opening the URL in a browser (for example, `http://<ipAddress>:8080/`).
 The Apache Tomcat landing page should appear.

     **Note:** You can stop and start Tomcat with the following commands:

         sudo /sbin/service tomcat stop
         sudo /sbin/service tomcat start

+#### Install OpenStack swift (optional)

-3. (Optional) Install OpenStack Swift.
-If you will use Cloud Files to transfer your data, install the swift client to enable access from your server.
+1. If you will use Cloud Files to transfer your data, install the swift client to enable access from your server.

         sudo yum install python-novaclient python-glanceclient swift

-    A.  Set the necessary environment variables by running the following commands, substituting your Rackspace Cloud account username and API key:
+2. Set the necessary environment variables by running the following commands, substituting your Rackspace Cloud account username and API key:

         export ST_USER=<your-login-username>
         export ST_KEY=<your-API-key>
         export ST_AUTH=https://identity.api.rackspacecloud.com/v1.0/

-    You might want to define these variables in **.bashrc** or **.bash\_profile**, then reload the file with the "source" command.
+    You might want to define these variables in **.bashrc** or **.bash\_profile**, then reload the file with the `source` command.

             source .bashrc

-    B.  Type **swift list** and ensure that you can see the container you've created to hold your data.
+3. Type **swift list** and ensure that you can see the container you've created to hold your data.

 ### Back up data from AWS to Rackspace Cloud Files